Race Gurram: Plot

-After recovering and being elected as an MLA, Shiva Reddy uses his influence and starts to take revenge on Lucky and his family.
+After recovering and being elected as an MLA, Siva Reddy uses his influence and starts to take revenge on Lucky and his family.
 He gets Ram suspended through a false sexual harassment claim, and has the government demolish the family's house, claiming that it was illegally built.
 Ram is then informed that it was Lucky that stole his Jeep.
 A furious Ram kicks Lucky out of the family after berating him for what his mistake has cost them.

-Lucky is abducted by Shiva Reddy, who brutally beats him and leaves him hanging from the same tree Lucky hung him earlier.
-Lucky escapes and plans to take revenge with the help of Home Minister Govardhan, who owes Lucky as lucky was the reason he got the post.
+Lucky is abducted by Siva Reddy, who brutally beats him and leaves him hanging from the same tree Lucky hung him earlier.
+Lucky escapes and plans to take revenge with the help of Home Minister Govardhan, who owes Lucky as Lucky was the reason he got the post.
 Lucky fools Govardhan by convincing him he is suffering from cancer and has only two days to live.
 Govardhan says he will grant any wish Lucky asks, and Lucky requests to be instated as a special officer and asks Govardhan to do a solitary 12-hour ritual for Lucky's survival.
 Govardhan agrees.
-Lucky is in charge of a team of police officers including Kill Bill Pandey, a frustrated police officer who takes the lead and helps Lucky destroy Shiva Reddy's properties, not knowing Lucky is a fake police officer.
+Lucky is in charge of a team of police officers including Kill Bill Pandey, a frustrated police officer who takes the lead and helps Lucky destroy Siva Reddy's properties, not knowing Lucky is a fake police officer.
 Govardhan's prayer finishes and after the CM scolds him of his mistake, Govardhan seeks Ram's help.

-Lucky fights and defeats Shiva Reddy, but after he cuffs him, Ram appears and cuffs Lucky.
-Govardhan and the CM want to publicly hang Lucky for his illegal actions and for humiliating them, but Ram tells them that people wouldn't take well to killing the man who exposed Shiva Reddy.
+Lucky fights and defeats Siva Reddy, calling himself a Race Gurram or Race Horse, but after he cuffs him, Ram appears and cuffs Lucky.
+Govardhan and the CM want to publicly hang Lucky for his illegal actions and for humiliating them, but Ram tells them that people wouldn't take well to killing the man who exposed Siva Reddy.
 He reveals that the public was planning to re-elect the same government in the next elections.
 Lucky uses this opportunity and blackmails the CM and Govardhan to continue this special-force team and give police officers like his brother full powers.
-They let Shiva Reddy go, but he is shot to death by Rajeev, who earlier had to kill ACP Sameer.
+They let Siva Reddy go, but he is shot to death by Rajeev, who earlier had to kill ACP Sameer.
 Lucky and Ram reunite with their family and friends.